Jerusalem Talmud: Comparison to Babylonian Talmud

-Daf Yomi Yerushalmi

-At the sixth World Congress of the World Agudath Israel which took place in Jerusalem in 1980, a proclamation was made by Rabbi Simcha Bunim Alter, the sixth Gerrer Rebbe, to start a daily study of the Jerusalem Talmud.
-The Yerushalmi Daf Yomi program takes approx. 4.25 years or 51 months.
-Unlike the Daf Yomi Bavli cycle, the Yerushalmi cycle skips both Yom Kippur and Tisha B'Av.
-The page numbers are according to the Vilna Edition which is used since 1900.
-In 2012, Oz Vehadar and ArtScroll publications created a new page layout of the Talmud Yerushalmi; the page number of the Vilna edition is indicated at the top of each page.

 Influence

+The Jerusalem Talmud, and other classical rabbinic sources from the Land of Israel, strongly influenced Jewish practice there and in lands further west for many centuries, even forming the basis of many customs of early Ashkenaz.
+This influence is attested to in the works of Pirqoi ben Baboi (8th–9th century) and Sherira Gaon (10th century).
+Some traditions associated with the Jerusalem Talmud have been retained to this day, for example in the liturgy of the Italian Jews and Romaniotes.

-The influence of the Babylonian Talmud has been far greater than that of the Jerusalem Talmud.
-In the main, this is because the influence and prestige of the Jewish community of Israel steadily declined in contrast with the Babylonian community in the years after the redaction of the Talmud and continuing until the Gaonic era.
+In time, though, the Babylonian Talmud came to be seen as the canonical work of rabbinic tradition across the entire Jewish world.
+As such, the Babylonian Talmud has traditionally been studied more widely and has had a greater influence on the halakhic tradition than the Jerusalem Talmud.
+Already in the 11th century, the great works of Rashi and Isaac Alfasi were based on the Babylonian Talmud, not the Jerusalem Talmud.
+The shift to Babylonian authority occurred mainly because the influence and prestige of the Jewish community of Israel steadily declined in contrast with the Babylonian community in the years after the redaction of the Talmud and continuing until the Gaonic era.
 Furthermore, the editing of the Babylonian Talmud was superior to that of the Jerusalem version, making it more accessible and readily usable.
 Hai ben Sherira, on the preeminence of the Babylonian Talmud, wrote:

-However, on the Jerusalem Talmud’s continued importance for the understanding of arcane matters, Hai ben Sherira wrote:
+Nevertheless, the Jerusalem Talmud was still accorded a certain status as a secondary work useful for the clarification of halakha.
+Regarding the Jerusalem Talmud's continued importance for the understanding of arcane matters, Hai ben Sherira wrote:

-In addition, the Jerusalem Talmud remains an indispensable source of knowledge of the development of the Jewish Law in the Holy Land.
+A similar judgment was made by Ritva: "We always rely on their Talmud (i.e. the Jerusalem Talmud) and interpret and codify our Talmud (the Babylonian) based on their (the scholars of Yerushalmi) words."

 It was also an important resource in the study of the Babylonian Talmud by the Kairouan school of Chananel ben Chushiel and Nissim ben Jacob, with the result that opinions ultimately based on the Jerusalem Talmud found their way into both the Tosafot and the Mishneh Torah of Maimonides.

-The Babylonian Talmud has traditionally been studied more widely and has had a greater influence on the halakhic tradition than the Jerusalem Talmud.
-However, some traditions associated with the Jerusalem Talmud are reflected in certain forms of the liturgy, particularly those of the Italian Jews and Romaniotes.

 Following the formation of the modern state of Israel, there was some interest in restoring Jerusalem Talmud's traditions.
 For example, David Bar-Hayim of the Machon Shilo institute has issued a siddur reflecting the practices found in the Jerusalem Talmud and other sources.
+In addition, from a historical perspective, the Jerusalem Talmud remains an indispensable source of knowledge of the development of the Jewish Law in the Holy Land.